linode/docs/docs/guides/tools-reference/tools/how-to-use-choose-command/index.md

   link: https://github.com/nasanos
 ---

 `choose` offers command-line text processing, like `cut` and `awk`, but with an emphasis on making the basics simple and intuitive.
-And, built on Rust, it's fast.

-Check out this guide to learn more about `choose` and how you can get started using it on your Linux system.
+This Linux command is built on Rust, so it has fast performance.
+This guide shows you how to get started using the `choose` command on your Linux system.

 ## Before You Begin